 You may need to interview a few different music teachers and schools before you find the music lessons that are right for you.
 If you have friends who play music, ask them about music teachers that they would recommend.

 Taking your time to find the right music lesson program is important, since the right lessons can help you to enjoy playing music and prepare you to become a great musician.
-At Sage Music, our professional music teachers give musicians in Brooklyn and Queens the tools that they need to achieve their goals.
-Contact us to learn more about music lessons today.
+At Sage Music School, our professional music teachers give musicians in New York City, San Antonio - or anywhere else online - the tools that they need to achieve their goals.